opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.rst

 .. container:: enumeratevisibleitemswithsquare

-   + An **I**\ ntegrated **D**\ eveloper **E**\ nviroment (*IDE*) preferably, or just a C\C++ compiler that will actually make the binary files.
-Here I will use the `Microsoft Visual Studio <https://www.microsoft.com/visualstudio/en-us>`_.
-Nevertheless, you can use any other *IDE* that has a valid C\\C++ compiler.
+   + An IDE of choice (preferably), or just a C\C++ compiler that will actually make the binary files.
+Here we will use the `Microsoft Visual Studio <https://www.microsoft.com/visualstudio/en-us>`_.
+However, you can use any other IDE that has a valid C\C++ compiler.

-   + Then |CMake|_ is a neat tool that will make the project files (for your choosen *IDE*) from the OpenCV source files.
+   + |CMake|_, which is a neat tool to make the project files (for your choosen IDE) from the OpenCV source files.
 It will also allow an easy configuration of the OpenCV build files, in order to make binary files that fits exactly to your needs.

-   + A **S**\ ubversion **C**\ ontrol **S**\ ystem (*SVN*) to acquire the OpenCV source files.
-A good tool for this is |TortoiseSVN|_.
-Alternatively, you can just download an archived version of the source files from the `Sourceforge OpenCV page <http://sourceforge.net/projects/opencvlibrary/files/opencv-win/>`_.
+   + Git to acquire the OpenCV source files.
+A good tool for this is |TortoiseGit|_.
+Alternatively, you can just download an archived version of the source files from our `page on Sourceforge <http://sourceforge.net/projects/opencvlibrary/files/opencv-win/>`_

 OpenCV may come in multiple flavors.
 There is a "core" section that will work on its own.
-Nevertheless, they are a couple of tools, libraries made by other organizations (so called 3rd parties) that offer services of which the OpenCV may take advantage.
-These will improve in many ways its capabilities.
+Nevertheless, there is a couple of tools, libraries made by 3rd parties that offer services of which the OpenCV may take advantage.
+These will improve its capabilities in many ways.
 In order to use any of them, you need to download and install them on your system.

 .. container:: enumeratevisibleitemswithsquare

    + The |Python_Libraries|_ are required to build the *Python interface* of OpenCV.
 For now use the version :file:`2.7.{x}`.
-This is also a must have if you want to build the *OpenCV documentation*.
+This is also a must if you want to build the *OpenCV documentation*.

    + |Numpy|_ is a scientific computing package for Python.
 Required for the *Python interface*.

    + |IntelTBB|_ is used inside OpenCV for parallel code snippets.
 Using this will make sure that the OpenCV library will take advantage of all the cores you have in your systems CPU.

    + |IntelIIP|_ may be used to improve the performance of color conversion, Haar training and DFT functions of the OpenCV library.
-Watch out as this isn't a *free* service.
+Watch out, since this isn't a free service.

    + OpenCV offers a somewhat fancier and more useful graphical user interface, than the default one by using the |qtframework|_.
 For a quick overview of what this has to offer look into the documentations *highgui* module, under the *Qt New Functions* section.
 Version 4.6 or later of the framework is required.

    + |Eigen|_ is a C++ template library for linear algebra.

    + The latest |CUDA_Toolkit|_ will allow you to use the power lying inside your GPU.
-This will drastically improve performance for some of the algorithms, like the HOG descriptor.
-Getting to work more and more of our algorithms on the GPUs is a constant effort of the OpenCV team.
+This will drastically improve performance for some algorithms (e.g the HOG descriptor).
+Getting more and more of our algorithms to work on the GPUs is a constant effort of the OpenCV team.

    + |OpenEXR|_ source files are required for the library to work with this high dynamic range (HDR) image file format.